An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for United Parcel Service-Cl B. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how UPS stock compares to 2,000+ US-based stocks, and to peers in the Transportation sector and Air Freight/Couriers industry.
+We show how UPS stock compares to 2,000+ US-based stocks, and to peers in the Transportation and Warehousing sector and Couriers and Express Delivery Services industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.